How to Calculate Man Hours Cost in a Construction Project. Calculation of Man Hours in a Construction Project.

 -1) From Monday to Friday, we work 10 hours per day for a total of 50 hours.

--2) This is 10 hours more than the normal 40 hours, so are paid at 50% that are 15 hours converted to normal, (we assumed that the normal maximum number of hours per week is 40).
+-2) This is 10 hours more than the normal 40 hours, so we paid at 50% that are 15 hours converted to normal, (we assumed that the normal maximum number of hours per week is 40).

--3) On Saturday work 10 hours, of which 5 are paid until 1 pm with a 50% surcharge and we must pay the remaining 5 hours with a 100% surcharge that is, 17.5 hours converted to normal.
+-3) On Saturday work 10 hours, of which 5 we paid until 1 pm with a 50% surcharge and we must pay the remaining 5 hours with a 100% surcharge that is, 17.5 hours converted to normal.

 -Total hours paid: (sum of points 1 to 3), is equal to 40 + 15 + 17.5 = 72.5 hours.